C2SP/wycheproof/doc/rsa.md

 scheme.
 Unfortunately, many implementations don't use this OID.
 Rather they use the object identifier rsaEncryption regardless of the purpose of the key.
 Using the OID id-RSASSA-PSS would be preferable, since this would make it easier to ensure that a key is only used for a single purpose.
+RFC 5756 gives some guide lines when to use RSASSA-PSS parameters in certifiates.
 Wycheproof contains test vector for both key formats.
 The key formats are distinguised by the schema of the file: